 Why You Should Optimize Gmail

-New users, especially those coming from outdated email services, sometimes marvel at how much free storage space they get from Google.
+New users, especially those coming from outdated email services, sometimes marvel at advanced Gmail features, such as the free storage space they get from Google.

 Indeed, 15 GB seems like a lot considering that the average text-only email is less than 100 KB large, but there’s one critically important catch: the storage space is shared across Gmail, Google Drive, and Google Photos.